 - Ignore the behavior: Because the therapist may offer cheap rates, may be close to home, or offers other incentives.

-But when seeking help from someone who will be diagnosing you, giving recommendations, referrals, and offering insight, you really need to be picky.
+When seeking help from someone who will be diagnosing you, giving recommendations, referrals, and offering insight, you really need to be picky.

 If you are a parent, family member, or caregiver of someone in therapy or considering therapy, I encourage you to do a little of your own research before the first meeting.
 I also recommend that if an individual is meeting with a therapist for the first time, especially youngsters, that someone else go with them.
 It’s always good to have a second opinion from someone close to you.
 It’s also good to have another set of eyes and ears.